-Where there is a related legal action arising from the same event, WCAT will invite the parties to that action, and any additional affected parties, either to participate in the proceeding before WCAT or to make a separate application for a section 257 determination.
+Where there is a related legal action arising from the same event, WCAT will invite the parties to that action, and any additional affected parties, either to participate in the proceeding before WCAT or to make a separate Certification to Court application-for a section 257 determination.
 In the latter case WCAT will process the applications jointly.
 One panel will consider all applications together and will normally issue one decision addressing all applications.
-However, the panel will issue a separate section 257 certificate for each legal action.
+However, the panel will issue a separate section 257-311 certificate for each legal action.

-Where there is an appeal pending before WCAT that addresses the same matters as the section 257 application, one panel will consider the section 257 application and the appeal at the same time.
+Where there is an appeal pending before WCAT that addresses the same matters as the section 257 Certification to Court application, one panel will consider the section 257 Certification to Court application and the appeal at the same time.